stuartsierra/component/README.md

                           :cache (atom {})}))
 ```

-A component's runtime dependencies will be injected into it by its
+A component's runtime dependencies will be injected into it by the
-containing system: see below.
+system which contains it: see the next section.

 ### Systems

 Components are composed into systems.
 A system is a component which
 knows how to start and stop other components.
+It is also responsible
+for injecting dependencies into the components which need them.

 A system can use the helper functions `start-system` and `stop-system`,
 which take a set of keys naming components in the system to be